 Hence, it is probable you have trained improperly.
 But it is also possible that even if your training is proper, you may still have your emotional problems.
 This can be due to any of the following situations.

 One, you have other more urgent health problems which might be life threatening but which you might not know.
 The good effects of your proper chi kung training goes to overcome these more urgent problems first.

-Two, while the good effects of your chi kung training are eliminating the factors that cause your mood problems, your detrimental life style is at the same time adding new problem causing factors.
-In other words, you your bad life style negates your good chi kung effects.
+Two, while the good effects of your chi kung training are eliminating the factors that cause your mood problems, your detrimental life style is at the same time adding new problem-causing factors.
+In other words, your bad life style negates your good chi kung effects.

 Four, your problem is deep-rooted and your chi kung may not be powerful enough to overcome it.
-You teacher can be superb, but he is still limited by the art he teaches.
+Your teacher can be superb, but he is still limited by the art he teaches.

 To those who are exposed only to external chi kung forms or Tai Chi dance — and they form the great majority of people who say they practise chi kung or Tai Chi — having weighty hands and magnetic feelings may be fantastic.
 But students who practise high level chi kung or genuine Tai Chi Chuan can have those effects within a week.
 If you take a few months to have those effects, it is unlikely what you practise is powerful.

 Five, your problem is deep-rooted and your chi kung is powerful.
 You may still have alternate periods of peaceful feelings and disturbed emotions.
 This is because your chi kung effects are clearing away your emotional problem in layers.
 But if you have alternate periods of different negative emotions — and not alternative periods of peace and negative emotions — then it is likely you have practised improperly, or you have practised a wrong type of chi kung, or your chi kung is not powerful enough.